anblackter/net-discovery/README.md

         2.4 Nmap tool for search open ports
         2.5 SSH tool for try to login into the devices and get the result of 'get system status' command 2.6 REST Api connectivity for try to login into the devices and get the result of '/api/v2/cmdb/system/global'

+--> "Netcool DB include and all the project working"